MicrosoftDocs/learn/learn-pr/iot/synchronize-azure-digital-twins-with-iot-device-data/includes/2-understand-data-flow-required-resources.md

 ## Understand scenario and data flow

 The sample scenario for this module is a smart building, which contains many rooms equipped with smart thermostats.
 This module focuses in on one room in the building (*Room 21*), and the thermostat in that room (*Thermostat 67*).
-This is simplified to make it easier to learn the process of connecting device data to Azure Digital Twins.
-In a larger building scenario, you could expand this process to populate additional thermostat and room twins, using data from additional real or simulated thermostats.
+This simplification is made to make it easier to learn the process of connecting device data to Azure Digital Twins.
+In a larger building scenario, you could expand this process to populate more thermostat and room twins, using data from more real or simulated thermostats.

-Below is a diagram showing the data flow through multiple Azure services that will be set up for this scenario.
+Here's a diagram showing the data flow through multiple Azure services that's set up in this scenario.

 :::image type="content" source="../media/2-3-4-building-scenario.png" alt-text="Graph showing data flowing from a device into Azure Digital Twins, then throughout Azure Digital Twins." border="false" lightbox="../media/2-3-4-building-scenario.png":::

 Flow A ingests device data into Azure Digital Twins.
 Data flow follows this path:
-1. Temperature data is produced by the simulated device, *Thermostat 67*.
+1. The simulated device, *Thermostat 67*, produces temperature data.
 1. The temperature data is sent to the cloud, arriving in IoT Hub.
 1. IoT Hub routes the temperature data to a custom Azure function.
 1. The Azure function code uses the temperature data to update the *Temperature* property on the corresponding twin in Azure Digital Twins.
 In this case, that's the *Thermostat67* twin.

 Next, Flow B propagates data through the digital twin graph.
 Data flow follows this path:
-1. The *Thermostat 67* twin produces a notification that its *Temperature* property has changed.
+1. The *Thermostat 67* twin produces a notification that its *Temperature* property changed.
 Azure Digital Twins routes this notification data to Event Grid.
 1. Event Grid sends the notification data to another custom Azure function.
 1. The Azure function code uses the notification data to update connected twins as appropriate.
-In this case, it will update the *Temperature* property on the *Room21* twin, setting the value to match the *Temperature* value on the thermostat twin that the room contains.
+In this case, it updates the *Temperature* property on the *Room21* twin, setting the value to match the *Temperature* value on the thermostat twin that the room contains.

-You'll set up these data flows in Units 3 and 4 of this module.
-But first, follow the steps below to prepare an Azure Digital Twins instance and a device simulator, to get the scenario ready.
+You set up these data flows in Units 3 and 4 of this module.
+But first, use the following steps to prepare an Azure Digital Twins instance and a device simulator, to get the scenario ready.

 [!INCLUDE [Instructions to set up Azure Digital Twins instance](../../includes/set-up-azure-digital-twins.md)]